 Absolutely!
 Teenagers can be candidates for Invisalign.
 In fact, Invisalign has created a special line of clear aligners to meet the unique needs of teenagers.

-Invisalign Teen have compliance indicators on them.
+Invisalign teen aligners have compliance indicators on them.
 These small blue dots fade over the course of two weeks of regular wear in order to help your teen stay on track with their treatment.

 These aligners also come with eruption tabs that help to provide space for second molars and prevent them from growing in crookedly.